EXCCoin/exccdata/README.md

 ### HTML

-The core functionality of dcrdata is server-side rendered in Go and designed to work well with javascript disabled.
+The core functionality of exccdata is server-side rendered in Go and designed to work well with javascript disabled.
 For users with javascript enabled, [Turbolinks](https://github.com/turbolinks/turbolinks) creates a persistent single page application that handles all HTML rendering.

-.tmpl files are cached by the backend, and can be reloaded via running `killall -USR1 dcrdata` from the command line.
+.tmpl files are cached by the backend, and can be reloaded via running `killall -USR1 exccdata` from the command line.

 ### Javascript